Extension of algebroids Part I: The Construction: Acknowledgments

 \section{Acknowledgments}

-Special thanks to Camille Laurent-Gengoux for a lot of guidance and advice, and to Mehran Jalali Farahani, Hungrok Kim and Christian Sämann for their tremendous help regarding curved theories.
+Special thanks to Camille Laurent-Gengoux for a lot of guidance and advice, also to Ralf Meyer, Iakovos Androulidakis, and to Ioan M{\u a}rcu{\c t} for fruitful discussions and guidance, and to Mehran Jalali Farahani, Hungrok Kim and Christian Sämann for their tremendous help regarding curved theories.
 I also want to thank Siye Wu, Mark John David Hamilton, Alessandra Frabetti and Chenchang Zhu for their great help and support.
 Also big thanks to my wife Rachelle, my mother, father, Dennis, Gregor, Marco, Nico, Jakob, Kathi, Konstantin, Lukas, Locki, Gareth, Philipp, Ramona, Annerose, Michael, Maxim, and Anna for all their love and support.
-I appreciate you all.
+Last but not least: A big thanks to my referee who provided me with a lot of guidance.
+I appreciate you all!